mikbe/commandable/README.md

 ## Requirements ##

-* Ruby 1.9.2
+* Ruby 1.9.2 or greater
-* OS X or any Posix OS (It works, mostly, on Windows but ironically some of the tests won't run because of some Unix commands I use in the tests)
+* OS X or any Posix OS (It works, mostly, on Windows but it won't pass the tests because of some Unix commands I use in the tests but no in the code base)

 ## Installation
 From the command line: